Wales' Allen retires from international football

 Wales midfielder Joe Allen has retired from international football at the age of 32.

-Allen won 74 caps and will go down as one of the nation's all-time great midfielders.
+Allen won 74 caps, scoring twice, and will go down as one of the nation's all-time great midfield players.

 The Swansea City player helped Wales qualify for three major tournaments, with the World Cup in Qatar proving to be his international farewell.